This website uses cookies to ensure you get the best experience on our website. MORE INFO

 Board Composition

-The Board comprises the Chairman, three other Executive Directors and nine Non-Executive Directors.
+The Board comprises the Chairman, three other Executive Directors and ten Non-Executive Directors.
 Their biographical details are set out in the section of this annual report headed Directors and Officers and are posted on the Company's website.

 The Independent Non-Executive Directors: